SenseLogic/VISTA/README.md

 ## Goals

+*   Basic : provides the essential features
+*   Modest : targets small scale projects
-*   Modular : only include what you need
+*   Modular : allows to just include the needed parts
-*   Compact : based on simple yet efficient algorithms
+*   Compact : uses simple efficient algorithms
+*   Native : extends existing types
-*   Simple : just include the minified scripts
+*   Easy : can be used by simply including the scripts

 ## Features